 If you are a Windows 8 user, you are already aware of the problem that after installing Windows 8 the storage space available is comparatively less than what it described.
 These could happen due to a couple of reasons.
 But mostly the reason is that the storage space is occupied by the Windows recovery image of several gigabytes or sometimes system supplier includes their recovery partition.

 Most modern PC comes with at least 500 gigabytes of storage, and this is not a big problem for them.
 But for those who use Ultra-book PC with 64 gigabytes or 128 gigabytes of SSD storage, occupying 10 or more gigabytes of storage by the Windows Recovery Image is a big problem.
 The solution is very simple.
 You can move the recovery partition to an external media or drive and delete the recovery partition to free the occupied space.

 Let's see how to delete the recovery partition in Windows 8.
 Now follow the steps:

 Step 1: Connect a USB drive of at least 16 gigabytes of storage (You will need more storage space if your recovery partition size is larger).
-The USB drive will be formatted before moving recovery partition.
-So, backup all the important data from the USB drive.
+The USB drive will be formatted before moving the recovery partition.
+So, back up all the important data from the USB drive.

 Step 2: Go to the Start screen and type "Create A Recovery Drive".
 Change the search filter to Settings and select "Create a recovery drive" to launch Recovery Drive Wizard.
 If the user account control prompt for permission, then click the yes button.

-Step 3: Launch the program "Recovery Drive wizard" and check "Copy the recovery partition from the PC to the recovery drive" option and hit the Next button.
+Step 3: Launch the program "Recovery Drive Wizard" Check the "Copy the recovery partition from the PC to the recovery drive" option and hit the Next button.

 Step 4: On the next screen selects the USB drive and hit next.